atom/atom/docs/api-guidelines.md

 There will be no `off()` method on objects. `on()` will return a subscription object which contains the `off()` method.

 * Events should be emitted with one event object as an argument, rather than a bunch of arguments.
-* If an event is cancelable, it will provide a `preventDefault` function in the event object.
+* If an event is cancelable, it will provide a `cancel` function in the event object.

 ### Naming